BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Actions-List.md

 Kills the player.
 Nothing else.

-## Language Event: `language`
+## Language Action: `language`

 **persistent**

-This event changes player's language to the specified one.
+This action changes player's language to the specified one.
 There is only one argument, the language name.

 !!! example
     ```YAML